BLSQ/RISP-COD-Mashako-3.0-Documentation/Tour of the OpenHEXA Workspace.md

 	* Data provided by Acasus, stored in `~/GENERIC/data/from_acasus/` .
 This is the file needed to add the "Antenna" level to the DHIS2 pyramid.
 	![](<./attachments/Pasted image 20251230154446.png>)
 * `~/PILOT/`: as mentioned above, this is part of the "Data Transfer to Acasus" process, where we take data collected via DHIS2 and reverse-engineer it to match the format of the Acasus data collection app.
 The important thing here is that **this folder stores both the code and the extracted data for the** `events` !
 For more details and relevant implications for the workflow see [(notebook) RUN_0_extract_format.ipynb](<./(notebook) RUN_0_extract_format.ipynb.md>) (check the point marked with 💡)
 * `~/MANUAL_LOAD_TO_DATABASE/`: as the name says, to manually (one-time, try out stuff operations) write tables to the OH Database of this ws.
 Currently used to write the "master" tables from Superset.
-This step should be incorporated in the main pipeline once it has become more clear what exactly we want to expose to Superset #addToJira .
+This step should be incorporated in the main pipeline once it has become more clear what exactly we want to expose to Superset.
+Refer to [this Jira task](https://bluesquare.atlassian.net/browse/RISP2223-478).

 🚮 The following folders can probably be deleted (see [this Jira task](https://bluesquare.atlassian.net/browse/RISP2223-473) for more details):
  * `~/PRE-TEST/